The Night of the Shooting Stars: Plot

-The man, Cecilia, and a few other members of the group survive the fight and continue heading to their journey.
-That night, Galvano, the elderly leader of the group and an older woman from the group share a room, leading them to reveal that they have had feelings for each other since they were young.
+The remaining members of the group survive the fight and find a farm willing to host them.
+That night, Galvano, the elderly leader of the group, and Concetta, one of the older ladies in the group, share a room, leading them to reveal that they have had feelings for each other since they were young.
+The group wakes up to the news that the region has been liberated by the U.S. Fifth Army.
+As they celebrate their new freedom in the rain, they decide to head home.

-The mother tells her sleeping son to remember the lines of the rhyme, then the mother is revealed to be Cecilia, the child in the story.
+The mother tells her sleeping son to remember the lines of the rhyme, and it is revealed that the mother is Cecilia, the child in the story.